-Traditionally, Thanksgiving and Christmas are times reserved for family.
-And once you get married, your family grows.
+Have you ever been to a wedding on Thanksgiving weekend?
+Opinions are mixed as to whether having your wedding on the second biggest holiday weekend of the year is a good idea.
+Traditionally, Thanksgiving and Christmas are times reserved for family, and once you get married, your family grows.
 With that growth, your obligations expand.
-Many couples rotate whose family they spend the special holidays with each year.
+Many couples rotate whose family they spend these special holidays with each year.
 If they suddenly receive a wedding invitation a few months ahead of Thanksgiving, it can throw the balance of everything into a tailspin.

-1. If you're having a destination wedding, and your guests are mostly family, you'll be able to capitalize on the time spent together someplace awesome, and get married at the same time.
+- If you're having a destination wedding and your guests are mostly family, you'll be able to capitalize on the time spent together someplace awesome and get married at the same time.
 You can stretch your wedding weekend into a four-day adventure with your favorite people.

-1. Airfares are outrageous for Thanksgiving week.
-Easily as bad, if not worse, than Christmas and Spring Break.
-If a lot of your guests will have to travel to your wedding, you have to take that into consideration.
-Everybody knows Thanksgiving is one of the most heavily-travelled days of the year.
+- Airfares are outrageous for Thanksgiving week.
+Easily as bad, if not worse, than Christmas and spring break.
+If many of your guests will have to travel to your wedding, you have to take that into consideration.
+Everyone knows that Thanksgiving is one of the most heavily traveled days of the year.

-2. Some guests you'd really like to have at your wedding will not be able to join you.
-They'll already be committed with family, and unwilling to break their traditions.
-If it's somebody coming from out-of-town, you're virtually handing them an excuse to skip the expense of your wedding.
+- Some guests you'd really like to have at your wedding will not be able to join you.
+They'll already be committed to family and unwilling to break their traditions.
+If it's someone coming from out of town, you're virtually handing them an excuse to skip the expense of your wedding.
 Some must-attend invitees may think you're being a bit selfish by taking away their Thanksgiving weekend.
-It's a football lover's nightmare.
+It's a football-lover's nightmare.

-3. Wedding vendors have families too, so don't look for big discounts even if you're getting married someplace that is supposed to be in "off-season."
+- Wedding vendors have families, too, so don't look for big discounts even if you're getting married someplace that is supposed to be in "off-season."
 I've had to resort to out-and-out bribery to staff large weddings on Thanksgiving.
-Professionals will hide their personal displeasure, and provide the very best vendor services for your big day.
-But you'll pay to have them servicing your wedding while their entire family is sitting at home enjoying turkey together.
+Professionals will hide their personal displeasure and provide the very best vendor services for your big day.
+However, you'll pay to have them servicing your wedding while their entire family is sitting at home enjoying turkey together.